 There was also a loyalty bonus of €78m, separate to his lucrative salary and image rights.

 Barcelona denied any involvement in the leak, which first appeared in El Mundo and received global attention.

 Deal with PSG

-Messi has signed a two-year contract with PSG, which includes an option for a third year.
+Messi signed a two-year contract with PSG in 2021, which includes an option for a third year.

 That deal attracted further recent attention when it emerged the football great had been paid partly in cryptocurrency.

 Messi received a large amount of PSG fan tokens, which are a type of traded crypto product that help clubs to generate further revenue, allowing those who hold them to vote on a serious of typically minor decisions involving their teams.

 Who sponsors Messi?

 The sponsor most connected with Messi is Adidas, with whom he is contracted to on a long-term deal.